mhamedelalami/echodust-music-player/README.md

 # 🎧 EchoDust

 **Unlock the soundtrack of your soul.**
-EchoDust is a mood-based music player built with **React** and **Inline CSS Styling**.
+EchoDust is a mood-based music player built with **Vite+React** and **Hybrid CSS Styling**.
 It allows users to search for music or discover tracks based on predefined moods such as “Chill,” “Happy,” or “Romantic,” using the **Deezer API**.

 ---